onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 205:36
 why he hasn't got a girlfriend he's
 205:38
-useless tape script 12.9 if Tony had a
+useless tapescript 12.9 if Tony had a
 205:45
 job if Tony had a job he'd have some
 205:49